/ The ClaimCompass Blog

 (If your journey doesn't include a connection, you can directly skip to step 4.
 Lucky you!)

 One common scenario is missing your connecting flight because the first leg of your journey has been delayed.
+But don’t throw your travel plans out of the plane’s window just yet.

 The key element, which will determine your course of action, is whether or not your entire journey (all of your flights) are under the same booking number.